CMC awarded for efforts in rural stroke care

 “Rural communities deserve high-quality stroke care.
 I’m proud of our team for their commitment to stroke care excellence and this achievement.”

 The award recognizes hospitals for their efforts toward acute stroke care excellence demonstrated by composite score compliance to guideline-directed care for intravenous thrombolytic therapy, timely hospital inter-facility transfer, dysphagia screening, symptom timeline and deficit assessment documentation, emergency medical services communication, brain imaging and stroke expert consultation.

 “Patients and health care professionals in Claiborne County face unique health care challenges and opportunities.
 Claiborne Medical Center has furthered this important work to improve care for all Americans, regardless of where they live,” said Karen E. Joynt Maddox, M.D., MPH, volunteer expert for the American Heart Association and co-author of ‘Call to Action: Rural Health: A Presidential Advisory From the American Heart Association and American Stroke Association.’

-Maddox is also the co-director of the Center for Health Economics and Policy at the Institute for Public Health at Washington University in St. Louis.
+Maddox is also the co-director of the Center for Health Economics and Policy at the Institute for Public Health at Washington University in St. Louis, Missouri.